What is hypopituitarism?

 What causes hypopituitarism?

-Hypopituitarism, in children, is often caused by a benign (non-cancerous) pituitary tumor, an injury, or an infection.
-However, often no exact cause can be determined.
+Hypopituitarism, in children, is often caused by a pituitary tumor (both benign and malignant), an acute head injury, or an infection.
+Children can also be born with hypopituitarism due to abnormalities in the structure of gland or genetic mutations that prevent its normal development.
+Occasionally, no exact cause can be determined.

 What are the symptoms of hypopituitarism?